CongxianYang/DSACF/README.md

 # DSACF

-Testing and training code of paper ''Dual-Stream Attention and Complementarity Fusion RGB-T Tracking Based on Siamese Network''
+Testing and training code of paper **Dual-Stream Attention and Complementarity Fusion RGB-T Tracking Based on Siamese Network**

 - python3.7